-There are excellent doctors and hospitals to be found throughout the world.
-Your tour director and Alex will see to it that you are well taken care of.
+There are excellent doctors and hospitals to be found throughout the U.S. and Canada.
+Our tour director, with the help of the local representative, will see to it that you are well taken care of.

-If you are taking drugs under a physician's orders, have the container clearly labeled and carry a copy of the prescription with you.
+If you are taking drugs under a physician's orders, have the container clearly labeled and carry a copy of the prescription with you at all times.
 Carry medicines in your hand luggage.
 Let us know if you're under medical treatment.
 You should also get a clean bill of health from your doctor before you go.
-If you wear eyeglasses, take an extra pair with you.
+If you wear eyeglasses, take an extra pair with you, as well as a copy of the prescription.